ghinda/nudgeti/README.md

 # Nudgeti

-Nudgeti gives you a nudge when you spend too much time one some websites.
+Nudgeti gives you a nudge when you spend too much time on some websites.

 Newsfeed algorithms, trending topics or related videos are a trap for your attention.
 Companies using them are trying to make you spend as much time as possible on their platforms.